oswida/cyber/docs/en/background.md

 1. A f*****g gang was destroying my workshop regularly because I didn't want to pay the tribute.
 2. I broke that motorbike quite accidentally.
 And then it turned out that it belonged to the Yakuza....
-3. It's impossible to make a living from this job, no customers, expensive parts ... how to live?
+3. It's impossible to make a living from this job.
+No customers, expensive parts ... how do I live?
 4. I didn't know that the junk my friend had left in my garage was military equipment
 5. My world collapsed after the death of a loved one, to this day I don't know who was responsible
 6. I've never been very good at my job, maybe it's time to change it?